 A person does not always have to have a physical injury or disease to receive Social Security Disability Insurance (SSDI).
 Psychiatric disorders, brain damage or cognitive deficits that interfere with steady employment may also qualify for disability benefits.

-The Law Offices of Dennis Kenny, P.C., has had good success with mental impairment cases on behalf of clients throughout New York.
-With several offices in the Hudson Valley and Albany area, we extend a free initial consultation to individuals and their family members to explore a possible disability claim.
+Dennis Kenny Law, has had good success with mental impairment cases on behalf of clients in the Newburgh area.
+With several offices in the Hudson Valley and Albany, New York, area, we extend a free initial consultation to individuals and their family members to explore a possible disability claim.

 Social Security Disability Psychiatric Claims